Alexander Radó: Comintern

 In July 1921, through the influence of his friends that he met in Germany, Rosa Luxemburg and Karl Liebknecht, he was brought to Moscow as the ROSTO delegate, to attend the third congress of the secretariat of Communist International ("Comintern") during July–July 1921.
 When he finally reached the Soviet border at Sebezh after the long trip, he described experience of crossing as "a moment of deep emotion.
 For the first time since the fall of the Hungarian Soviet Republic, he felt at home".
 While there, Radó spent several nights at the Moscow State Circus with Vladimir Mayakovsky, interviewed "The People's Commissar For Foreign Affairs", Georgy Chicherin and met Comintern president Grigory Zinoviev On one occasion, he was flabbergasted to be sitting close to Vladimir Lenin, describing Lenin's oratory as having an "electrifying effect" on him.
 Radó later claimed to have a conversation with Lenin during the Congress, when he explained the importance of political cartography.
 He described how anti-Hungarian lobbyists had used thematic maps to ensure that more than 70% of Hungarary's pre-war territory was ceded to the other nation-states after the Treaty of Trianon.
 Radó well understood the transformative and propaganda effects of cartography and believed it should be used by Soviet Russia to bring about world revolution.
 While in Moscow, he met and began a relationship with Helene Jansen ("Lena"), a secretary who was then working in the office pool of Lenin's office.
 An ardent communist and Communist Party of Germany (KPD) member, he had first met her in Vienna where she had worked in the secretive Balkans office of the Comintern.
-Helene's brother was Hermann Scherchen, a German conductor.
+Helene's brother-in-law was Hermann Scherchen, a German conductor.